 Do you wholly trust your partner?
 Do you share the same intentions for your assets?
 Do you have children you want to be sure are provided for?
 Do you want your assets to remain in your loved ones’ hands?
 If the answer to these questions is yes, then mirror wills are ideal for you.
 These two nearly identical wills differ only in who the will belongs to and who the main beneficiary is; everything else is the same.
 In the UK, mirror wills are an excellent way of controlling your assets regardless of which of you passes away first.

 However, just because mirror wills in the UK start out identical does not mean they are required to remain that way.
 That’s why the trust is crucial—if you or your partner decide to change your will, nothing legally forces you to tell them or vice versa.
 It’s also an excellent idea to triple check that you both want the same thing.
-If, for example, one of you wants to make a large charity donation but the other does not, you’re better served by having differing wills.
+If, for example, one of you wants to make a large charity donation but the other does not, you’re better served by having differing wishes in your wills.
 In either case, we can help!